Britney Spears might have used Bitcoin to hide purchases - TechStory

 The reports

 Based on the data found by Tess Barker and Barbara Gray, they have claimed that Britney might have used BTC a long back.
-This was because she had to hide small purchases from her father and conservator Jamie.
+This was because she had to hide small purchases from her father, Jamie.
 It shows that her family must not have been very supportive of her, and this conservatorship was just a medium of control.
-Her testimony recently started the #FreeBritney movement, and this new finding connect all the dots.
+Her testimony recently started the #FreeBritney movement, and this new finding connects all the dots.

 Britney said that she was afraid of her dad and her family is responsible for ruining her life.
 She was also given lithium which she didn’t want to take, and was not even allowed to have more children.
 Briteny went through a lot of trauma, and this is why many famous personalities even took part in the movement.